 Get-OrganizationConfig | foldername *public*

-If the status of the PublicFoldersEnabled attribute is marked as "remote," it indicates that Office 365 (Exchange Online) users can access the on-premises public folder.
+If the PublicFoldersEnabled attribute shows its status as remote, then it means that Office 365 (Exchange Online) users can use the on-premises public folder.

 Step 3 - Now, you need to create public folders at Office 365.
 First, remove all the existing public folder mailboxes from Office 365.